 • Rough-cuts or works-in-progress accepted, but please submit as close to the final cut as possible.
 UNAFF cannot accept updated versions of a film less than 10 days before the start of the festival

-• Alternate submission format: Download-enabled online link with a password valid until July 31, 2018.
-Please email online link with attached signed submission form to email@example.com
+o Download-enabled online link with a password valid until July 31, 2022.
+Please email online link and password with attached signed submission form to email@example.com

 The entrant is responsible for the cost of shipping the entries to our office.
 Due to the volume of entries we CANNOT return preview discs.
 Unless otherwise requested, all submissions will become part of the UNAFF archive available for research and educational purposes only.
 Works submitted will be returned only if accompanied by insured self-addressed return packaging.